ameierchen/facebook-group-posts-scraper/README.md

 # Facebook Group Posts Scraper
 ​​
 Facebook Group Posts Scraper is a package which is used for scraping facebook group posts by their group ids (names).
-Check out brnach grep-subcomments to also scrape comments, replies and reactions.
+Check out branch https://github.com/ameierchen/facebook-group-posts-scraper/tree/grep-subcomments to also scrape comments, replies and reactions.
 ​
 ## Getting Started - Installation
 ​